 Enforcement of the Personnel Services limitations under Sections 325(a) and 331(b) of R.A.
-No. 7160 shall be waived to enable LGUs to: (i) absorb the cost of hospital services transferred from provinces to newly created cities; (ii) pay the CNA incentives of their employees upon compliance with the rules and regulations issued by the DBM; (iii) pay the retirement and terminal leave benefits, including the monetization of leave credits of their employees; (iv) pay the minimum year-end bonus of One Thousand Pesos (P1,000) for the punong barangay and Six Hundred Pesos (P600) for other mandatory barangay officials, and their cash gifts; (v) pay the salaries and benefits of health/medical personnel that may be hired to perform functions related to emergency situations; (vi) pay the special benefits that may be authorized to be granted to LGU personnel during emergency situations; (vii) pay the salary differentials of LGU hired public health workers to fully implement the provisions of R.A.
-No. 7305; and (viii) pay the salaries and other benefits of additional personnel that may be hired by the LGUs to implement the devolved basic services and functions, subject to the quidelines issued by the DBM.
+No. 7160 shall be waived to enable LGUs to: (i) absorb the cost of hospital services transferred from provinces to newly created cities; (ii) pay the CNA incentives of their employees upon compliance with the rules and regulations issued by the DBM; (iii) pay the retirement and terminal leave benefits, including the monetization of leave credits of their employees; (iv) pay the minimum year-end bonus of One Thousand Pesos (P1,000) for the punong barangay and Six Hundred Pesos (P600) for other mandatory barangay officials, and their cash gifts; (v) pay the salaries and benefits of health/medical personnel that may be hired to perform functions related to emergency situations; (vi) pay the salary differentials of LGU-hired public health workers to fully implement the provisions of R.A.
+No. 7305; (viii) pay the salaries and other benefits of additional personnel that may be hired by the LGUs to implement the full devolution of certain functions of the Executive branch to LGUs, subject to the guidelines to be issued by the DBM; and (ix) pay the increases in salaries pursuant to the implementation of authorized salary adjustment, if any.
+The waiver of the enforcement of the Personnel Services limitation shall be implemented in accordance with the guidelines to be issued by the DBM.